ConesaLab/MOSim/README.md

 MOSim is an R package for the simulation of multi-omic bulk and single cell experiments that mimic regulatory mechanisms within the cell.
 Gene expression (RNA-seq count data) is the central data type simulated by MOSim, while the rest of available omic data types provide gene regulation information.
 For bulk simulation, regulators include ATAC-seq (DNase-seq), ChIP-seq, miRNA-seq and Methyl-seq.
 In addition to these omics, regulation by transcription factors (TFs) can also be modeled.
 While for single-cell simulation, the regulators included are scATAC-seq and TFs.
+MOSim has great flexibility in defining experimental designs, DEGs, and active regulators making it a versatile tool for a variety of different applications:
+i) validating methods aimed at modelling complex, multi-layered regulatory networks, ii) benchmarking multi-omics data integration pipelines, iii) benchmarking GRN inference tools, iv) evaluating differential expression and accessibility analysis tools, v) testing single-cell data clustering methods, vi) evaluating multi-omics visualization tools etc.

 ### Installation